amanjal/Needleman-Wunsch/README.md

 Main.py
     Given a list of interested sequences, search all patients' chains and account for number of similar chains based on chosen cutoff.

-Make sure to have cdr3 files in a seperate folder specifically called 'cdr3'.
+Make sure to have cdr3 files in a seperate folder specifically called 'cdr'.

 This can also be utilized for more traditional cases where only 2 sequences need to be compared.